 CROSS REFS.: IA, Instructional Goals

+NOTE: This policy serves as a placeholder.
+Districts should insert their own Mission Statement if available.

-NOTE: The cross references are to related sample policies in this manual.
+The cross references are to related sample policies in this manual.
 They are also examples of cross-references that may be useful in an individual School Committee's policy manual.

 File: ADC